 If the bivy is annoyingly loud, or cut in a way that you feel like you're wearing a straightjacket, you aren't going to get much sleep.
 The SOL Escape for instance, is cut much too small for individuals over six feet tall.
 Odds are those individuals, like our gear tester, will feel like they are slowly being digested inside the stomach of a giant python.
 Sierra Designs has made a bag that is comfortably sized, giving you plenty of height and width to remain comfortable but not have any dead space in the bag.

 In addition to the generous space, they provided a tab to elevate the roof using p-cord and a fortunate tree branch.
-This extra space inside made a large difference when compared with similar models, such as the MSR AC Bivy or the RAB Alpine.
+This extra space inside made a large difference when compared with similar models.
 After having the headspace with no extra weight cost, we sure didn't want to go back.

 We really can't say enough good things about this bivy sack.
 Other than the weight, the first thing we noticed was the clever storage sack and small size of the bivy.
 Only slightly larger than the ultralight emergency SOL Escape, the Sierra Designs was just as easy to stow.
-The Backcountry Bivy while slightly lighter, packs to about the same size as the MSR AC Bivy.
-One big difference is that the MSR has to be meticulously folded and rolled and even then has a hard time being crammed into its snug stuff sack.
-The Sierra Designs, on the other hand, can be folded and rolled haphazardly and still fits into the stuff sack.
+The Sierra Designs can be folded and rolled haphazardly and still fits into the stuff sack.

 Separate from the rest of the competition, this bivy just performed well.
 We had no frustrations in any stage of use with this bag.
-It deploys and stores easily, its warm and protected us from the weather and vented as well or better than the rest.
-For $140, you can't go wrong.
+It deploys and stores easily, it's warm and protected us from the weather and vented as well or better than the rest.
+For its price, it's the best bivy deal we know.